rubcompling/C6Samples/README.md

 3. The third part is only present for the beginning of moving elements:
     * For `ADVCs`, the third part specifies the position of the verb as verb-second `V2` or verb-last `VL` order.
     * For other moving elements, the third part specifies the position `extrap`, `insitu`, or `ambig`.
-4. The fourth part indicates the `Head` token.
+4. The fourth part marks the `Head` token.
 5. The fifth part specifies the ID, if the element has an antecedent.
 It is only annotated for the first token of a moving element.

 BIO letter | Element type | Position | Head | ID |